Ensuring Legitimate eSignatures for General Power of Attorney in the United States

 What is the e signature lawfulness for general power of attorney in the United States?

-The e signature lawfulness for general power of attorney in the United States is governed by the Electronic Signatures in Global and National Commerce (ESIGN) Act and the Uniform Electronic Transactions Act (UETA).
-Both laws establish that electronic signatures hold the same legal weight as traditional handwritten signatures, making them valid for general power of attorney documents.
-This ensures that e signing platforms like airSlate SignNow comply with legal standards.
+The e signature lawfulness for general power of attorney in the United States is governed by the Electronic Signatures in Global and National Commerce Act (ESIGN) and the Uniform Electronic Transactions Act (UETA).
+These laws establish that electronic signatures hold the same legal weight as traditional handwritten signatures, provided that both parties consent to use electronic means.
+This ensures that a general power of attorney can be executed electronically, streamlining the process.

 -